code-q-web-factory/CodeQ.JumpMarkers/README.md

               nodeTypes: ['Neos.Neos:Document', 'CodeQ.JumpMarkers:Mixin.SectionConfiguration']
 ```

-Note that this allows any content node to be selected as a link target, including those that have not yet been assigned
+Our [ServicesNodesControllerAspect](Classes/Aspects/ServicesNodesControllerAspect.php) will make sure that
-an anchor id and therefore cannot be linked properly in the frontend.
+only content nodes with a jumpMarkerTitle or sectionId will be shown in the list.

 ### 3. Render the anchor id in the frontend